-What approach does PCTU take in supporting economic analysis in clinical studies?
+What approach does the PCTU take in supporting economic analysis in clinical studies?

 I am interested in working at the PCTU, do you have any job vacancies?

-Job vacancies are advertised on our Careers and Development pages.
+Job vacancies are advertised on our Careers and Vacancies pages.
 Check back here regularly for new job vacancies.

-What short courses and events do PCTU run?
+What short courses and events does the PCTU run?